Kenji Waki

-Kenji Waki (脇 謙二, Waki Kenji) is a Japanese professional shogi player ranked 9-dan.
+Kenji Waki (脇 謙二, Waki Kenji) is a Japanese retired professional shogi player who achieved the rank of 9-dan.
 He is also the senior managing director of the Japan Shogi Association, and has been as such since June 2019.

 Early life and apprenticeship

 Waki was born on August 10, 1960, in Osaka, Japan.
 He learned shogi at a shogi class taught by shogi professional Kazukiyo Takashima, and in 1975 he was accepted into the Japan Shogi Association's apprentice school under the guidance of Takashima at the rank of 5-kyū.
 He was promoted to the rank of 1-dan in 1977, and obtained full professional status and the rank of 4-dan in October 1978.

 Shogi professional

 Waki became the 48th professional to win 600 official games when he defeated Masahiko Urano on February 3, 2015.

 In March 2019, Waki voluntarily declared himself as a free class player, thus leaving the Meijin tournament league.

+On April 1, 2026, the announced Waki had met the conditions for mandatory retirement for "Free Class" players and his retirement would become official upon completion of his final scheduled game of the 2026–2027 shogi season.
+Waki's retirement became official upon losing to Takanori An'yōji on May 1, 2026, in a 39th Ryūō Group 6 game.
+He finished his career with a record of 661 wins and 754 losses for a winning percentage of 0.467.